-Our Board has demonstrated responsiveness to feedback received during these discussions through the recent changes we have made to our corporate governance practices and compensation programs.
-As a result of our Board's evaluation of our current practices informed by stockholder feedback, we implemented a performance-based equity program in 2018 to further align executive compensation with long-term stockholder interests, and appointed a Lead Independent Director in 2019 to further strengthen the independent oversight of our Board.
+Our Board has demonstrated responsiveness to feedback received during stockholder discussions through the recent changes we have made to our compensation programs and corporate governance practices.
+For example, based on stockholder feedback, we implemented a performance-based equity program in fiscal year 2018 to further align executive compensation with long-term stockholder interests.
+To further strengthen the independent oversight of our Board, we appointed a Lead Independent Director in fiscal year 2019.
+We also modified how bonus targets are set and bonuses are calculated in fiscal year 2020, and enhanced our peer group disclosure, to provide additional transparency.
+A summary of these changes is included below.